reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

         }
     }
 }
 ```
 In this sample, we send a request for fetching a product with attributes title, description, and category, and the server returns the response containing only those fields (title, description, and category).

-GraphQL shifts some responsibility to the client for constructing the query containing the fields of its interest.
+GraphQL shifts some responsibility to the client for constructing the query containing only the fields of its interest.
 The server is responsible for processing the query and then fetching the data from an underlying system like a database or a web service.

 So, instead of the server providing multiple APIs for different needs of the consumer, the onus is thrown to the consumer to fetch only the data it's interested in.